betterFORM/betterFORM/resource/src/main/resources/scripts/newJSLayer-readme.txt

  * Using Output within Labels (e.g. of a trigger) does not work yet
  * Switching a RepeatFull to readonly does not work correctly, handleStateChanged events are only present for repeat items but not the repeat itself.
+ * if behaviours are bound to datatypes like '.xfOutput.xsdString.mediatypeText .xfValue' we are missing a kind of default behaviour or we have to write behaviour matches for all kind of possible datatypes (listing of basic schema datatypes: http://www.w3.org/TR/xmlschema-2/#built-in-datatypes)

 To use it